 We all have many interior lives.
 Many unexplored dimensions, undiscovered or denied essences.
 And only one life.
 Doesn’t it become necessary then, for us – as the only species gifted with imagination – to bring all of it into the light?
 If we don’t, what happens with all that unlived potential?
 Doesn’t it turn into regret?
 The things we think of on our deathbed but dare not speak.
 What is life for if not to live it as variedly as possible?
 Man, as William James said, is a being with an exuberant excess of subjective propensities.
 His wants, his desires, are to be trusted; that even when their gratification seems farthest off, the uneasiness they occasion is still the best guide of his life and will lead him to experiences entirely beyond his present powers of reckoning.
 Prune down his extravagance, sober him, and you undo him.

 CHAPTER 11 – TRAIN TO NOWHERE

-With the path to Sayulita blocked, and the return bridges burning, Theo stands at an empty station, heading nowhere.
+With the path to Sayulita blocked, and the return bridges burning, I stand at an empty station, heading nowhere.